justcoded/just-image-optimizer/readme.txt

 = Can I revert original images quality? =

-To revert original quality of the images you can use [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) plugin.
+To revert original quality of the images, you can use [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) plugin.

-Just regenerate single image or all images at once to create new images from original source.
+Just regenerate a single image or all images at once to create new images from the source.

 == Screenshots ==